Oneflow-Inc/conda-env/README.md

-# Conda env for OneFlow
+# Dev env for OneFlow

 - To setup conda (if already install as root)
     ```